What’s the difference between a lead guitar improvisation that makes you beg for more, and one that bores you to death?

 - String bending and vibrato

-These two guitar phrasing techniques are, in my opinion, the most powerful of all.
+These two lead guitar phrasing techniques are, in my opinion, the most powerful of all.

 Guitar phrasing is about how notes are played and string bending allows us guitar players to play the notes in a way a singer can, but a pianist can’t.